-4. Geography and Architecture
+Geography and Architecture

-Because the original builders didn’t have access to materials such as mortar, iron, or steel, Machu Picchu was painstakingly constructed by custom fitting cut stones together.
-The area has been divided into urban and rural sectors as well as an upper and lower town.
-The site also contains a temple devoted to the Incan Sun God Inti, a mausoleum, guardhouse as well as an area set aside for use by royal members only,
+Because the original builders didn’t have access to materials like mortar, iron, or steel, Machu Picchu was painstakingly constructed by custom fitting cut stones together.
+Besides being aesthetically pleasing, this construction method prevented damage caused by earthquakes, which are a common occurrence in Peru.
+The area had been divided into urban and rural sectors as well as an upper and lower town.
+The site also contains a temple devoted to the Incan Sun God Inti, a mausoleum, guardhouse as well as an area set aside for use by royal members only.

 Rediscovery and International Fame